 It beggars belief, but it can now be a criminal offence to use words like Games, Gold and Summer, or even a picture of the London skyline.
 The reason?
 An outrageous abuse of our laws to protect the profits of Olympic sponsors...

 Miserable traders in the town of Cleethorpes are calling for poster sized politically incorrect postcards to be

 The posters had originally been put on display to welcome visitors to the annual Cleethorpes in Bloom floral show due to be held at the end of July.

 However, shopkeepers ludicrously claim that the nostalgic cards are somehow lowering the reputation of the seaside town.

 Phyllis O'Connell, who runs an equestrian shop, spouted:

 How would you explain these sort of jokes to your five year old grandchild?
 They are so sexist and rude.
 They have really put people's backs up.
-They are bad for business and we should have been consulted before anything was
+They are bad for business and we should have been consulted before anything was put up there

 Mark Treacher, who runs a gallery and picture framing business directly opposite the display, whinged:

 The one with the dog is just obscene and the rest are sexist.
 They may be 1950s postcards but I do not think they have any place at all in a family resort.